legacysurvey/legacysurvey/pages/dr1/catalogs.rst

 BRICKID                     int32                              Brick ID [1,662174]
 BRICKNAME                   char[]                             Name of brick, encoding the brick sky position OBJID                       int64                              Catalog object number within this brick; a unique identifier hash is BRICKID,OBJID;  OBJID spans [0,N-1] and is contiguously enumerated within each blob
+BRICK_PRIMARY               char[]                             "T" if the object is within the brick boundary BLOB                        int64                              Blend family; objects with the same [BRICKID,BLOB] identifier were modeled (deblended) together; contiguously numbered from 0
+TYPE                        char[]                             Morphological model: PSF=stellar, EXP=exponential, DEV=deVauc, COMP=composite
 RA                          float64      deg                   Right ascension at epoch J2000 RA_IVAR                     float32      1/deg\ |sup2|         Inverse variance of RA, excluding astrometric calibration errors
 DEC                         float64      deg                   Declination at epoch J2000 DEC_IVAR                    float32      1/deg\ |sup2|         Inverse variance of DEC, excluding astrometric calibration errors
-TYPE                        char[]                             Morphological model: PSF=stellar, EXP=exponential, DEV=deVauc, COMP=composite
 BX                          float32      pix                   X position (0-indexed) of coordinates in brick image stack BY                          float32      pix                   Y position (0-indexed) of coordinates in brick image stack TX                          float32      pix                   Initialized X position (0-indexed) of coordinates in brick image stack
 TY                          float32      pix                   Initialized Y position (0-indexed) of coordinates in brick image stack
-BRICK_PRIMARY               char[]                             "T" if the object is within the brick boundary BLOB                        int64                              Blend family; objects with the same [BRICKID,BLOB] identifier were modeled (deblended) together; contiguously numbered from 0
-DCHISQ                      float32[4]                         Difference in chi\ |sup2| between successfully more-complex model fits
-DECAM_RCHI2                 float32[6]                         Profile-weighted chi\ |sup2| of model fit normalized by the number of pixels
-DECAM_FRACFLUX              float32[6]                         Profile-weight fraction of the flux from other sources divided by the total flux (typically [0,1])
-DECAM_FRACMASKED            float32                            Profile-weighted raction of pixels masked from all observations of this object, strictly between [0,1]
-DECAM_NOBS                  int32[6]                           Number of images that contribute to the central pixel in each filter for this object (not profile-weighted)
 DECAM_FLUX                  float32[6]   nanomaggies           DECam model flux in ugrizY DECAM_FLUX_IVAR             float32[6]   1/nanomaggies\ |sup2| Inverse variance oF DECAM_FLUX
 DECAM_APFLUX                float32[8,6] nanomaggies           DECam aperture fluxes on the co-added images in apertures of radius  [0.5,0.75,1.0,1.5,2.0,3.5,5.0,7.0] arcsec in ugrizY
 DECAM_APFLUX_RESID          float32[8,6] nanomaggies           DECam aperture fluxes on the co-added residual images DECAM_APFLUX_IVAR           float32[8,6] 1/nanomaggies\ |sup2| Inverse variance oF DECAM_APFLUX
+DECAM_MW_TRANSMISSION       float32[6]                         Galactic transmission in ugrizY filters in linear units [0,1] DECAM_NOBS                  int32[6]                           Number of images that contribute to the central pixel in each filter for this object (not profile-weighted)
+DECAM_RCHI2                 float32[6]                         Profile-weighted chi\ |sup2| of model fit normalized by the number of pixels
+DECAM_FRACFLUX              float32[6]                         Profile-weight fraction of the flux from other sources divided by the total flux (typically [0,1])
+DECAM_FRACMASKED            float32                            Profile-weighted fraction of pixels masked from all observations of this object, strictly between [0,1]
+WISE_FLUX                   float32[4]   nanomaggies           WISE model flux in W1,W2,W3,W4
+WISE_FLUX_IVAR              float32[4]   1/nanomaggies\ |sup2| Inverse variance of WISE_FLUX
+WISE_MW_TRANSMISSION        float32[4]                         Galactic transmission in W1,W2,W3,W4 filters in linear units [0,1]
+WISE_NOBS                   float32[4]                         Number of images that contribute to the central pixel in each filter for this object (not profile-weighted)
+WISE_FRACFLUX               float32[4]                         Profile-weight fraction of the flux from other sources divided by the total flux (typically [0,1])
+WISE_RCHI2                  float32[4]                         Profile-weighted chi\ |sup2| of model fit normalized by the number of pixels
+DCHISQ                      float32[4]                         Difference in chi\ |sup2| between successfully more-complex model fits
 FRACDEV                     float32                            Fraction of model in deVauc [0,1] FRACDEV_IVAR                float32                            Inverse variance of FRACDEV SHAPEEXP_R                  float32      arcsec                Half-light radius of exponential model (>0)